eth-educators/website/smoothing-pools.md

 When there are more active validators in the pool than you’ll be adding.
 For example if you have 2 validators, it only makes sense to join a smoothing pool if it already has 3 active validators in it before you join.
 Validators move from pending to active after a block proposal.

-#### How many solo staker smoothing pool options are there?
+#### Which smoothing pool should I join?

-As of Feb 2024, there are two options: Smooth & Smoothly.
-EthStaker supports both of these pools as options for solo stakers.
+As of June 2025, EthStaker supports Smooth as the primary option.